-The 23rd Annual Cascade Festival of African Films will be held from Feb.
-1-Mar.
-2
+The 23rd Annual Cascade Festival of African Films aims to show Portlanders "Africans through African eyes."

 "We love the fact that our films don't just expand on what you see on the news," says CFAF coordinator Tara Foster.
 "There are wonderful things happening in these communities.
 There are heartbreaking things happening.
 They are complex societies just like ours and for us to just see one side of what's happening means we're cheating ourselves of an understanding of other countries."